lolbot-project/lolbot/README.md

 # Warning
 Usually you shouldn't run a selfhost instance or clone of this bot.
 It requires some setup and this isn't a 1-2-3 bot. **Support will be limited.
 There is only so much I can do to support people.
 You may have to fix things yourself.
 Be warned.**

+Also a tip:
+  - Don't put selfhosts on Discord Bots.
+They're not your own bots and you shouldn't treat them like such.
+You only host it

 So... do you wanna run it anyways?

 If so... here's the little guide I put together.